David0864/Ink-Insights-/README.md

 Deployment : deployed the application using a platform like Render to make it accessible to users online.

-UI Design : created a polished & responsive user interface that enhances the user experience & makes the application easy to navigate.
+UI Design : created a polished & responsive user interface that enhances the user experience <br>
+& makes the application easy to navigate.

-Collaboration : practiced teamwork & collaboration skills by working with a group to develop a complex project, <br>
+Collaboration : practiced teamwork & collaboration skills by working with a group to develop <br>
-including coordinating tasks, sharing code & resolving conflicts.
+a complex project, including coordinating tasks, sharing code & resolving conflicts.

-Problem-Solving : developed problem-solving skills by addressing real-world challenges faced during the development <br>
+Problem-Solving : developed problem-solving skills by addressing real-world challenges <br>
-of the application & finding effective solutions.
+faced during the development of the application & finding effective solutions.

 Project Management : learned how to plan, organize & execute a project from start to finish, <br>
 including defining requirements, setting milestones & managing timelines effectively.